SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

-# Clinical predictors of COVID-19 mortality:

-The jupyter notebook in this repository is used to reproduce the results for ["Clinical predictors of COVID-19 mortality”](https://www.medrxiv.org/content/10.1101/2020.05.19.20103036v1), which is avaliable on MedRxiv now.
-To cite this paper:
+The code for this artice (citation below) is provided as a jupyter notebook to enable users to apply our methodology to clinical datasets.

 Yadaw, A., Li, Y.C., Bose, S., Iyengar, R., Bunyavanich, S., & Pandey, G. 2020.
 Clinical predictors of COVID-19 mortality. medRxiv doi:10.1101/2020.05.19.20103036

+The notebook as well as associated files have detailed embedded comments that should assist users in using this code.

-## Setup environments
+## Setup environment
-This project is developed in Jupyter Notebook environment.
-So the following are required:
+The following Python version and packages are required to execute this notebook:

 	Python 3.7.3
 	Pandas 0.24.2